open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 Restricting head sampling rates to powers of two does not limit Samplers from using arbitrary effective probabilities over a period of time.
-For example, choosing 1/2 sampling half of the time and 1/4 sampling half of the time leads to an effective sampling rate of 3/8.
+For example, choosing 1/2 sampling 3/4 of the time and 1/4 sampling 1/4 of the time leads to an effective sampling rate of 7/16.

 ### Propagating `p` when unsampled